Creates an instance of the LoginEmailVerification screen manager.

 A successful request usually means a new email is dispatched.

-be updated if, for example, rate limits (too-many-emails
+be updated if, for example, rate limits (too-many-emails) are hit.

 Server-side validation errors (e.g. rate limits) are not thrown